‘Read to feed your mind. Write to free your thoughts. Speak because your words matter.’

 Your child’s class teacher will let you know what the children need to practise at home at our regular parent meetings.
 Please speak to your child’s class teacher if you are unsure of what your child needs to learn.

 If you would like more information on the tests please click on the link below:

 The English policy as well as the Top Ten Tips for reading can be read if you click on the links below:

-Please click below to see each year group’s overview for English for the year.
+Please click on the attachments below to see each year group’s overview for English for the year.